By the Seed and by the Acre

 Global Strategy for Plant Conservation

 In 2010, this initiative of the United Nations' Convention on Biological Diversity set 16 global targets to reach by 2020.
-We aim to achieve for our region the GSPC's country-wide targets and have incorporated them into our strategic plan.
-We have already accomplished some of these goals, including extensive documentation of our region's flora (Target 1) and a $5 million project—the Seed Ark—to collect and permanently store seeds from at least two-thirds of 3,300 populations of New England's 388 globally and regionally rare species (Target 8).
+We have already accomplished some of these goals, including extensive documentation of our region's flora (Target 1) and a $5 million fund-raising project—the Seed Ark—to collect and permanently store seeds from at least two-thirds of 3,300 populations of New England's 389 globally and regionally rare species (Target 8).

 We are honored to be among the first small group of organizations worldwide to receive BGCI's accreditation as an Advanced Conservation Practitioner.